1005 N. Marion St.

 If you were charged with DUI involving serious bodily injury, you might also be facing a civil lawsuit for damages caused to the victim who suffered serious bodily injury.

-The attorneys at the Sammis Law Firm take a full-service approach in these cases as we help our clients fight any administrative with DHSMV to protect the driver’s license, the criminal charges in court, and a civil lawsuit for money damages.
+The attorneys at the Sammis Law Firm take a full-service approach in these cases as we help our clients fight any administrative with DHSMV to protect the driver’s license, the criminal charges in court, and a civil lawsuit for monetary damages.

 Call us at (813) 250-0500 to learn what you might need to do immediately to protect yourself after this serious accusation.
 Let us put our experience to work for you at every stage of the case.